ktor-doc-jp/ktor-doc-jp/pages/servers/structure.md

 ## Extracting routes

-Once your code starts to grow and you have more routes defined, you will probably want to split that code instead of growing your main function indefinitely.
+Once your code starts to grow, and you have more routes defined, you will probably want to split the code up instead of growing your main function indefinitely.

-A simple way to do this, is to extract routes into extension methods using the `Routing` class as receiver.
+A simple way to do this, is to extract routes into extension methods using the `Routing` class as a receiver.

-Depending on the size, maybe still in the same file or in other files:
+Depending on the size, maybe still keeping it in the same file or you can move it to other files:

 ```kotlin
 fun main(args: Array<String>) {